 It is no surprise that the French term has French roots.
 It has its origins in French civil law.
 In common law, however, it more of a label for the clause.
 The principles behind the clause may have originated in England.
 Two parties signed a contract without a clause stipulating recourse should unforeseen circumstances occur.
 As it happened, an accidental fire destroyed a music hall where an event was supposed to take place.
 The event organizer was to pay the venue owner on each day of the event.
 This was back in 1861.
 The ruling was as follows: “In contracts in which the performance depends on the continued existence of a given person or thing, a condition is implied that the impossibility of performance arising from the perishing of the person or thing shall excuse the performance.”

 Drafting a Force Majeure Clause

 The structure of these clauses has, over time, streamlined.
 The general format is split into a definition, which is the force majeure event itself, and instructions on what happens if it occurs.
 Definitions for the actual event can either cast a wide net or have an exhaustive list.
-Most Phuket law firms, in the interest of their clients, will avoid having an exhaustive definition.
+Most Phuket International Law Firms, in the interest of their clients, will avoid having an exhaustive definition.
 In the event that an occurrence outside that scope occurs, the client will not be covered.
 Phuket lawyers will also understand that requiring that events be unforeseeable is not quite right, as some events are foreseeable but simply unpreventable.
 As long as the events are out of control of the parties.

 The impact of events should also be shown.
 A Phuket lawyer should help a client seeking exemption show an inability to perform their duties, lack of control over the situation, and lack of other reasonable steps to take to avoid the occurrence in the first place.